slacgismo/solar-data-tools/sdt_dask/README.md

 We want to:
 - Find cases where this method of creating containers will fail
 - Document what errors look like from the user's perspective
-- Implement error handling any exceptions that will make it clear to users that there's a dependency version issue)
+- Implement error handling of any exceptions (errors should make it clear to users that there's a dependency version issue)

 ### Examples for users
 Each existing dataplug should have at least a `dataplug.py` module, along